thoth-station/adviser/docs/source/developers_guide.rst

   # To install thoth-common package from the master branch (you can adjust GitHub organization to point to your fork):
   $ pipenv install 'git+https://github.com/thoth-station/common.git@master#egg=thoth-common'

-After that, you can start build using ``oc start-build <build-name>
---from-dir=. -n <namespace>``.
-Note however that most of the Thoth's buildconfigs use Thoth to recommend application stacks.
-As you are using a Git version, this recommendation will fail with an error similar to this one:
+After that, you can open a pull request with adjusted dependencies.
+Note the git dependencies **must not** be merged to the repository.
+Thoth will fail with recommendations if it spots a VCS dependency in the application (it's a bad practice to use such deps in prod-like deployments):

 .. code-block:: console